dotansimha/graphql-code-generator/packages/graphql-codegen-compiler/README.md

 ### `toComment(str: string)`

-Prints a string as comment with `/* ... */`, and also trims multiple lines into a single line.
+Prints a valid docstring comment as string with `/* ... */`, and also trims multiple lines into a single line.

 Useful for `description` field of GraphQL entities.